ptmkenny/lando/docs/config/proxy.md

 Configuration
 -------------

 By default, proxying is turned on and will try to bind to ports `80` and `443`.
 If these ports are taken, Lando will attempt to bind to alternate ports.
-These things are all configurable by editing the [Lando global configuration](./config.yml).
+These things are all configurable by editing the [Lando global configuration .config.yml](./config.html).

 ```yml
 proxy: ON